To what degree does temperature impact EV range?

 Chart 2: Range curve with 10th and 90th percentiles shows the distribution of trip efficiency one might expect at any given temperature.

-Our range curve is based on the average efficiency of all trips in our databases taken at a given temperature.
+The above range curve is based on the average efficiency of all trips in our databases taken at a given temperature.
 Because these trips were made in the real world, they were exposed to a wide variety of external factors that can impact vehicle efficiency such as terrain, speed, driver habits, trip length and start-conditions (e.g., if the trip started in a climate-controlled garage).

 Overall, the best performers (those in the 90th percentile) obtained 32% more range than the average, and had twice the range as those in the worst 10th percentile.
 This suggests there is some leeway with how far you can expect to drive on a single charge, which may be partially within your control.